Sharmiela Mandre: Career expansion (2012-2017)

 Mandre appeared opposite Tarun Chandra in Goa.
 Times of India noted, "Sharmiela Mandre steals the show with a graceful performance."
 In December 2014, it was announced that she was selected to play the protagonist in the Khalid Mohammed's directorial Katha, a remake of 1983 film of the same name, reprising Deepti Naval's role.
 But the film got scrapped.
 In 2015, she portrayed the titular role in Mumtaz, opposite Dharma Keerthiraj.
 It was a commercial success.
 The New Indian Express wrote, "Sharmiela Mandre looks pretty but does not bring any depth."

 Mandre had two releases in 2017.
 She appeared opposite Chiranjeevi Sarja in Aake, a remake of Tamil film Maya (2015), playing a single mother.
 Deccan Chronicle noted, "Sharmiela Mandre 'scares' with her top-notch acting and the rest revolves around her."
 While, The News Minute stated, "Sharmiela Mandre is shining on screen."
 In the same year, she also portrayed a journalist in Shivarajkumar's Leader.
 She learned belly dancing for her role in the film.

 Hiatus and recent work (2018-present)

 Mandre took a hiatus of 4 years, from acting due to her production work.
 She made her screen comeback with Gaalipata 2 in 2022.
 She portrayed a teacher opposite Pawan Kumar.
 The Hindu mentioned, "Sharmila Mandre justify her character."
 The film was a commercial success.
+In 2023, Mandre played an aerospace engineer in Mandala: The UFO Incident.
+The New Indian Express noted, "Sharmiela Mandre is convincing as the aerospace engineer, and she has accordingly worked on her looks and body language."

-Mandre will next appear in Mandala: The UFO Incident, alongside Anant Nag and Prakash Belawadi.
-She also has her productions Dasara with Sathish Ninasam in her kitty.
+In 2024, Mandre played an assassin alongside Diganth in Powder.
+The Hindu found her to be striking with her action moves.
+Mandre next has her production Dasara with Sathish Ninasam in her kitty.